Why Upload Speed Matters

 How fast does your upload speed need to be?
 Many Internet service providers don’t advertise their upload speeds as much as their download speeds.
 However, the truth is that upload speed is underrated and just as important as download speed for many Internet users.
 We’re going to talk about why Internet providers shouldn’t neglect it, and why you shouldn’t either.

 If you don’t know how fast your upload speed is, run a speed test.
-It’s free, easy to use, accurate, and eye-opening.
+It’s free, easy to use, accurate, and eye-opening for people who aren't getting the speeds they were promised.
 Unless your connection is symmetrical, you might notice that your upload speed is significantly slower than your download speed.
 If you’re looking for a good speed test, our technicians use speedtest.net by Ookla.
 Once you open it, the site should have your provider and server queued up.
 Just click "GO" and in a few seconds you will see your ping, download speed, and upload speed.

 A good upload speed is a symmetrical one.
 Many providers will tell you that you only really need a good download speed, and that your upload speed is not that important.
 We disagree.
 The way we use the Internet has been changing.
 While it’s tempting to dismiss upload bandwidth as something needed only by businesses and content creators, it’s worth noting that upload traffic increased dramatically in 2020 as people had to figure out new ways to live their lives while social distancing.
 For many households trying to keep up with work, school, and social connections, upload speed suddenly became a bottleneck.